 Uncertainty or Reserve ratios: There are a lot of unknowns in trading.
 Uncertainty ratios can help account for measurement uncertainty and implementation uncertainty as better science becomes available.
 Measurement uncertainty accounts for errors in credit calculation methods.
 Implementation uncertainty accounts for potential project failure, both from best management practices (BMPs) not performing as anticipated and from unanticipated events such as a flood knocking out filter strips.
 A portion of credits can be held in “reserve” to account for these failures.
 The Ohio River program requires that all projects reserve 10% of all credits sold to account for uncertainty and project failures.
 Sometimes, different BMPs may have different uncertainty ratios.

-Retirement ratios: Retirement ratios can help trading create a net water quality benefit.
-For example, they can ensure that for every pound of sediment discharged into a stream, at least 2-4 pounds of sediment are removed.
+Retirement ratios: This ratio term has been used in different ways, therefore having at least two distinct meanings.
+If both are used, they will be need to be calculated separately and then recombined, if desired.
+One use of a retirement ratio is to create a net water quality benefit.
+For example, it can ensure that for every pound of sediment discharged into a stream, at least 2-4 pounds of sediment are removed.
 Retirement ratios can also be used to incentivize projects that deliver environmental benefits beyond water quality (e.g. a lower ratio for BMPs that provide habitat benefits in addition to nitrogen reductions).
+Another use of a retirement ratio is to deduct a portion of the credit amount to represent a landowner’s share of the reduction needed to achieve the Load Allocation.
+This relates to the discussion in section 4 titled “Timing of meeting baselines”and, in particular, option B.

 The different factors above can be merged together in a single ratio or kept separate.
 Keeping ratios separate may allow programs to better optimize project location and design to reduce risk, and more easily fold in new information on actual risk.
 As a final caution, trading ratios can be a significant factor in credit cost and should be developed carefully.